WISDEM/WEIS/docs/how_weis_viz_works.rst

 ------------

 To proceed input visualization, WEIS input files need to be first imported from the home page.
-Please enter file path, label name, file type and click ``add`` button, then confirm if the file has been successfully loaded under ``Result`` table.
+Please enter file path, label name, file type and click ``Add`` button, then confirm if the file has been successfully loaded under ``Result`` table.
 Three types of inputs - modeling, analysis, and geometry - exist, but we only support geometry yaml files for now.
 For better understanding, please refer to :doc:`WEIS Inputs <inputs/yaml_inputs>`.
 The app has been tested with three sample geometry yaml files - ``3.4MW``, ``15MW``, ``22MW`` from `examples/00_setup/ref_turbines <https://github.com/WISDEM/WEIS/tree/main/examples/00_setup/ref_turbines>`_ .